The 2 Syntactic Categories of Adjectives

 Attributive Adjectives

-Attributive adjectives are the ones that often appear directly before the nouns or pronouns they describe or modify.
+Attributive adjectives usually appear directly before the nouns or pronouns they describe or modify.

 "The red dress fits Atina perfectly."